SalAlba/real-world-pt2/README.md

 ## Deciding where to put the repository interface type

 We'd like to have an explicit type for the `ArticleRepository`.
 Try to create it and decide where this type should live.

+Hints:
+* your IDE may have and option to extract existing types
+* once you extract a repository type you can delete explicit typings in the in-memory implementation